Make-Adelaide/makeadelaide.au/templates/new-exec-member.md

-# Proposal format for new members of the DAO
+# Proposal format for new members of the DAO executive team

 ## Who are you, and what's your background?